Tutorial | Governance basics#

 Govern an evolving project#

 Governance isn’t a one-time snapshot.
 It’s an ongoing commitment!
-The remainder of this tutorial focuses on how the Govern node handles changes in the Dataiku source objects which it intends to govern.
+The remainder of this tutorial focuses on how the Govern node handles changes in the synced Dataiku items which it governs.
+By doing so, you’ll further clarify your understanding of Dataiku items and Govern items.

 Any active Dataiku project will continue to evolve.
 Among other changes, this means new models and bundles.
-How does a governed project respond to the evolution of its source objects?
+How does a Govern project respond to the evolution of its source objects?

 Add a child item to a governed project#

-Put these rules to the test by creating a new bundle in the governed project.
+Put these rules to the test by creating a new bundle in the Dataiku source object of the governed project.

 1. Return to the Design node, and open your version of the Governance Basics project.